microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/03-offline-cutover-validation.md

 * Oracle:

+You will need to change the database type in the values-oracle.yaml file from "oracle" to "postgres" before you run these steps.

 ```bash

 helm upgrade --install oracle-contosopizza ./ContosoPizza -f ./ContosoPizza/values.yaml -f ./ContosoPizza/values-oracle.yaml
 kubectl -n contosoapporacle rollout restart deployment contosopizza
 ```

 Wait for a minute or two until the status field for the command of kubectl is  "Running" and "READY" state is "1/1".